paulcosmos/new-world-template/content/reviews/review-3.md

 ---
-title: Andy
+title: Moved Boiler & Gas Fire
 type: review
 rating: 5
 location:
 ---

-I recently used {{<company>}} and their customer service was top-notch, the prices were very reasonable, and the quality of work was excellent.
-Highly recommended!
+This was the first time I used {{<company>}}.
+Great coms all through the project, courteous and trustworthy.
+All work completed to time.
+Definitely use this tradesman in future projects.